The Complete Guide to Designing a Patio

 Once you figure out how much space you have, it’s time to decide how you want to use your patio.
 Are you a social butterfly who loves to throw parties and entertain?
 Do you prefer to have a private place to relax?
 Do you want your patio to have a mix of both social and personal uses?
 These are the questions you need to ask yourself to narrow down your ideal outdoor space.

 If you have a large patio, there’s enough room to make your space a multi-use outdoor area.
 For smaller patios, try to dedicate your space to one activity.
-Consider some of these uses when deciding what to do with your patio:
+Consider some of these uses when deciding what to do with your patio space:

 Outdoor Living Room

-Whether you love hosting game nights or simply relaxing with your loved ones, a well-designed outdoor living room with deep seating furniture can elevate your patio.
+Whether you love hosting game nights or simply relaxing with your loved ones, a well-designed lounge area with deep seating furniture elevates every day.

 Braxton 7-Piece Deep Seating Set